 However, following numerous performance issues which arose during the execution of the EPC works, the Company issued a notice of termination under the EPC contract to Enerflex on 19 August 2024.
 That termination took effect on 9 September 2024.
 This action has enabled the Company to assume direct control over the remaining phases of the KM250 project, ensuring that it is brought back on track and completed in the timeliest manner.
-The Company has also initiated arbitration against Enerflex to recover costs and damages arising from Enerflex's defective performance.
-The KM250 project is currently expected to be completed in Q2 2026, with gas sales pursuant to GSA2 also expected to commence in that same quarter.
+In addition, the Company initiated arbitration against Enerflex to recover costs and damages arising from Enerflex's defective performance.
+The KM250 project is currently expected to be completed in Q1 2026, with gas sales pursuant to GSA2 also expected to commence in that same quarter.
+A further drone strike took place at Khor Mor on 2 February 2025, which caused no injuries to people, nor was production impacted.